ets-labs/python-dependency-injector/docs/index.rst

   or process pool, etc. Can be used for per-function execution scope in tandem with wiring.
   See :ref:`resource-provider`.
 - **Containers**.
 Provides declarative and dynamic containers.
 See :ref:`containers`.
 - **Wiring**.
 Injects dependencies into functions and methods.
-Helps integrating with other frameworks: Django, Flask, Aiohttp, Sanic, FastAPI, etc. See :ref:`wiring`.
+Helps integrate with other frameworks: Django, Flask, Aiohttp, Sanic, FastAPI, etc. See :ref:`wiring`.
 - **Asynchronous**.
 Supports asynchronous injections.
 See :ref:`async-injections`.
 - **Typing**.
 Provides typing stubs, ``mypy``-friendly.
 See :ref:`provider-typing`.
 - **Performance**.
 Fast.
 Written in ``Cython``.
 - **Maturity**.
 Mature and production-ready.
-Well-tested, documented and supported.
+Well-tested, documented, and supported.

 .. code-block:: python